 Be sure not to walk on your soil once it has been tilled or you remove the air from the soil and compact it again.
 If you have an existing bed, try to get around your plants with a pitch fork and stab down into the soil at least 6-8”.
 This will aerate the soil and allow it to take in some of the mixture you are making.
 If you have a new bed, or one you are changing out, till it as deep as you can go with a shovel or tiller.
 Now, be very careful about using a heavy machine tiller because the weight of it can compact the soil beneath the area its tilling and create a “hard pan” under the surface.
 This is like concrete and only makes your drainage problems worse.
 You will want to add at least an inch of this mixture over the tilled area, (I add several) then fold in (pitch fork or hard rake) avoiding walking too much over the tilled area to allow air to remain in the soil, than add your Mulch on top.

 It is very important that you NEVER work your soil when it is wet.
-It changes its composition, sort of changes its DNA as it were.
+It changes the composition of you soil, sort of changes its DNA as it were.
 It disables its ability to absorb nutrients and in essence can kill it.
 This is why Grandpa didn’t want me veering off the garden path, because of compaction and in wet soil it’s even worse.
 If your soil sticks to your tools or you are wearing high heels made from mud, it is too wet.

 Look, here’s the bottom line, there are all sorts of amendments you will hear about and I don’t want to tell you about all the different things you can add to your soil because I would be a hypocrite.
+I use only organic protocols for pest control and fertilizers and I add compost religiously.
 I like to keep it simple for great results and I use the simplest methods in my yard and my yard is awesome!
 So try this mixture or buy a good quality garden soil from your local garden center (as long as it is dark and fluffy) and save your time for other things.

 if you would like more information about soil conditioning, plant selection and organic gardening call me for a landscape consultation at 512-733-7777, or email me at firstname.lastname@example.org.